yachnaNautiyal/Hepatitis-Mortality-Prediction/README.md

 # Hepatitis-Mortality-Prediction
-This project will help to predict Hepatitis in a person using Streamlit
+This project will help to predict whether a person suffering from Hepatitis would live or die based on some parameters